 Jackpot.
 This hand name comes from Las Vegas-style casino games.
 When you see three sevens lined up on a slot machine, it means you have just won a top prize or all the coins available for paying out.

-All poker players must know the highest poker hands.
+All poker players must know the highest poker hand.
 The top ten are royal flush, straight flush, four of a kind, full house, flush, straight, three of a kind, two pair, pair, and high card.
 But what about other nicknames?